You only have one chance to make a good first impression. You want people to remember your confidence and smarts -- not your breath.

 Bad breath (halitosis) has many causes.
 But lucky for you it has even more solutions.

-1. Blame bacteria for bad breath.
-Bacteria breed inside your mouth.
-These micro organisms lurk between your teeth and cover your tongue.
-When bacteria stagnate, they multiply and give off toxins and stinky odors.
+CAUSE: Bacteria that breed inside your mouth.
+These little bugs lurk between your teeth and cover your tongue.
+When they get stuck in one place, they multiply and give off stinky odors.

 CURE: Brush and floss.
 Genaro Romo, DDS, says to brush your teeth -- and tongue -- twice a day for at least 2 minutes.
 Floss once a day.
 Use a fluoride toothpaste.
 An inexpensive tongue scraper will also remove smelly bacteria [.

 CAUSE: Tonsil stones.
 Your tonsils are full of little pits and pockets that collect bacteria and mucus until a cheese-like substance hardens into a "stone."
 These nuggets stink and cause bad breath and a nasty taste in your mouth.

 CURE: Remove and prevent.
 A water flosser can help get rid of debris before it turns into a stone or flush stones out once they start,says Stacey Ishman, MD, surgical director for the Upper Airway Center at Cincinnati Children's Medical Center.You can also gently remove the stones with a cotton swab or even your toothbrush.
 Once you get them out, the trick is to prevent more from forming.
 Gargle with warm salt water to clear the bacteria and mucus from the crypts before stones can form.
 If you have tonsillitis and stones often, your best bet may be to have your tonsils surgically removed.